pondermatic/kb-support/README.md

 **A FREE Support Desk tool with fully integrated Knowledge Base built for WordPress**

-## Welcome to out GitHub Repository!
+## Welcome to our GitHub Repository!

 An effective Helpdesk / Support desk tool is one that encourages users to find and implement the solution to their queries without actually logging a support ticket and KB Support has been developed to do exactly that!